rosell-dk/webp-express/README.txt

 I have only tested the above in *Varied image responses* mode, but it should also work in *CDN friendly* mode.
 Both *Alter HTML* options have been designed to work with standard lazy load attributes.

 = Can I make an exceptions for some images? =
 There can be instances where you actually need to serve a jpeg or png.
 For example if you are demonstrating how a jpeg looks using some compression settings.
-It is possible to bypass both the redirection and the HTML altering for certain images.
-Here is how:

-*Alter HTML*
-Alter HTML is programmed not to substitute image URLs with query strings (better safe than sorry).
-You can exploit that and simply add ie ?original to the image URLs in question.

-*Redirection*
+If you want an image to be served in the original format (jpeg og png), do one of the following things:
-To avoid redirecting an image to webp, simply add "?original" to the image url.
+- Add "?original" to the image url.
+- Place an empty file in the same folder as the jpeg/png.
+The file name must be the same as the jpeg/png with ".do-not-convert" appended

+Doing this will bypass redirection to webp and also prevent Alter HTML to use the webp instead of the original.

+*Bypassing for an entire folder*
-To bypass redirection for an entire folder, you can put something likke this into your root .htaccess:
+To bypass redirection for an entire folder, you can put something like this into your root .htaccess:
 `
 RewriteRule ^uploads/2021/06/ - [L]
 `